Means End: History

-The band announced their disbandment on March 8, 2015.
-"Thank you to everyone that has supported Means End since its inception.
-Our current constellation has come to an end.
-As band-members we shared a common interest in taking progressive metal into uncharted compositional directions.
-This bond produced The Didact and many good memories, but the nature of "being progressive" tore at our seams.
-Driven by an aspiration to progress, change, and innovate, the scope of our musical endeavor outgrew us.
-As a band, we were not able to balance a project of such ambition with work, studies, family, children and other responsibilities.

-We have an uncommonly diverse fan-base to which we owe a lot.
-Many of you have taken a personal stake in actively supporting Means End and spreading the word.
-Rest assured that we will, as individuals, continue to build on this foundation and continue to compose new great music."
+The band announced their disbandment on 8 March 2015.

 Musical Style and Lyrical Themes

 Musical Style and Genre Traits

 Means End's musical style would be commonly classified as progressive metal or fusion.
 Unique components include heavy use of non-diatonic key-changes, polyphonic counterpoint, chromatic scales, and true polyrhythm.
 The guitar style uses a guitar tone popularly known as djent, popularized by extreme metal band Meshuggah.
 Full SATB choirs are used in the foreground of their music rather than as an atmospheric pad.
 Vocals are dynamic, ranging from low death metal growls to soaring operatic vocals.
 Walking-bass lines are influenced by jazz fusion.

 Lyrical Themes

 Means End's lyrics touch on many philosophical topics.
 The lyrics consists of philosophical themes such as ontology, epistemology, history of ideas, metaphysics, mathematics, and other things that interest them.
 More specifically, a song called Omega Barrier is related to computer science, but also crosses the barrier to both philosophy and mathematics.
 An example from Omega Barrier is:

 "This fits well with the observation that we simply can’t force ourselves to describe the neural or even symbolic functions from whence something like ambition emerges from; it’s just there.
 We could very well just be machines underneath it all and never be the wiser."

 Many of their other songs feature complex, open-ended, lyrics, just as Omega Barrier does.